davidfishkind/recommendations-for-exhibition-install-guide/README.md

 - **Synchronized audio descriptions** allows visually-impaired guests to experience installations in real time.
 - **Toggle on/off on-screen captions** is a forthcoming feature designed to improve the ease and accessibility of captions associated with video works.

+## Installation Timeline

+AccessKit offers a tier of services related to setting up mediaplayers to support exhibition installs, based on subscription plan.
+- This varies from up to 2 players for our **Community Edition** members
+- Up to 12 for our **Institutional** services plan
+- And unlimited player support for **Institutional Plus** subscribers

+We recommend finalizing your AccessKit needs and orders at least 1 month in advance of your exhibition installation.

+We offer off-site set up for players delivered at least 1 week before they are to be installed in the exhibition.

+We ensure timely remote assistance in syncing the correct firmware and player bundles on all mediaplayers to enable media playback and captioning for video works.

+[How to swap out media / captions][NEED MORE INFO FOR THIS...]

+## Where to Get Captions Made

+Captions must be stored and uploaded as SRT files along with their associated work.

+An SRT is a plain-text file that contains critical information regarding subtitles.

+We are pleased to provide conversion services for text files associated with video and other multimedia works to SRT.

+[MORE?]

+## How to Integrate with Existing Mobile Guides